AtanasBobev/AtanasBobev/README.md

 ![eberhard-grossgasteiger-xC7Ho08RYF4-unsplash](https://user-images.githubusercontent.com/43994025/153013956-aac92cee-c04d-4073-81bf-09998ee8dcc7.png)

 I live in Sofia, Bulgaria.
 I have been programming for a few years, and I am a big fan of Javascript and Python.
-I work with the PERN stack to create some cool web application.
+My choice is PERN stack to create some awesome web application.
 I am on my path to further learn other cool technologies.

 🔭 Currently working on unpopular-bulgaria.com